omnivector-solutions/license-manager/docs/src/architecture.md

 }
 ```

+### Permissions
+The `License Manager API` needs an authentication provider (OIDC) to manage the permissions for the users.

+We recommend using the `Keycloak` as the OIDC provider, but any provider that supports the `OIDC` protocol can be used.

+Each endpoint is protected using [Armasec](https://github.com/omnivector-solutions/armasec), which manages the permissions
+needed to access each endpoint.
+The permissions must be available as a claim in the JWT token.

+The permissions are granular for each endpoint, and the user needs to have the correct permissions to access the endpoint.
+Each endpoint has four permissions, for example:

+* `license-manager:config:create`
+* `license-manager:config:read`
+* `license-manager:config:update`
+* `license-manager:config:delete`

+There's also the `license-manager:admin` permission, which allows access to all operations in all endpoints.

 ## License Manager CLI
 The `License Manager CLI` is a client to interact with the `License Manager API`.